 Vitreous floaters or PVDs have a good prognosis.
-Prognosis is worse when a patient presents with vitreous hemorrhage or retinal detachments.
-Within three months, symptoms of the floater will subside.
+The prognosis is worse when a patient presents with vitreous hemorrhage or retinal detachments.
+Within three months, symptoms of the floater may subside.
 Some patient symptoms may not subside.
 If symptoms do not subside and greatly affect the patient's vision, an evaluation by a retinal specialist can be discussed.

 Pearls and Other Issues